haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 - Several CLI flags are undocumented in `--help` (especiall `--json`)
 - Insanely noisy output
 - Allow disabling binary build - I don't always want to build binary for hybrid packages.
+- `nimble newversion` or something like that to automatically create a tagged commit.
+See [disruptek/bump](https://github.com/disruptek/bump).
     <!-- - Shows warnigns about structure of dependencies by default.
 Did I ask for this?
 No. Can I fix broken structure?
 Most likely no, and certainly not now.
     - Due to dependencies being resolved and *installed* in one recursive step it is not possible to first resolve all dependencies (possibly with cached elements) and then download everything.
 Package can appear multiple times in the output if it is required by more than one package, but each additional encounter will have useless 'requirement already satisfied' message.
 - Support all package dependencies at once -->